 Competency Drivers Question for Consideration Recommended Action Step Selection: Qualified coaches are hired.
-What are criteria for qualified coaches? ☐ Identify, in a job description, the specific skills and knowledge expected of a qualified coach.
-Training: Coaches continuously develop skills.
-What are essential training topics for coaches? ☐ Identify topics of training that improve coaches' competencies listed in the job description.
+What are criteria for qualified coaches?
+Identify, in a job description, the specific skills and knowledge expected of a qualified coach.
+Training (what): Coaches continuously develop skills.
+What are essential training topics for coaches?
+Identify topics of training that improve coaches' competencies listed in the job description.)
+Training (when): Coaches continuously develop skills.
 When will initial and ongoing training for coaches occur?
 Establish a training schedule and identify who will facilitate training for coaches.
+Training (how): Coaches continuously develop skills.
 How will we evaluate our training for coaches and use the data to ensure coaches receive high-quality training?
 Collect data from coaches on training, and use the data to improve training sessions.
 Coaching: Coaches receive ongoing support for their work.
-What are the procedures for providing coaching to coaches to ensure continual refinement and development of their skills? ☐ Identify who will coach coaches, when this coaching will occur, what coach-to-coach sessions will consist of, how coach-to-coach sessions will be evaluated for effectiveness, and how these sessions can maintain over time.
-Fidelity: Coaching practice is measured to ensure it is achieving its intended goals of improving teaching and learning.
-What tool will be used to measure the fidelity of coaching?
-Does this measure capture three aspects of fidelity: Quality of coaching (i.e., degree to which it achieves its intended goals of improving teaching and learning) Adherence of coaching to critical coaching practices (i.e., ongoing cycles of observation, modeling, performance feedback, and alliance-building strategies) Context in which coaching occurs (e.g., small-group instruction, whole-class instruction, team teaching) ☐ Create or use a measure of coaching fidelity that provides data on the quality of coaching, adherence to critical coaching practices, and the context in which coaching occurs.
-Are stakeholders clear about when and how data will be collected, as well as how the data will be used to determine its effectiveness? ☐ Clearly communicate with all stakeholders (e.g., teachers, coaches) how data from the measure will be used to understand the impact of coaching on teaching and learning, strengths of coaching practice, areas for improvement, and training needs for coaching.
+What are the procedures for providing coaching to coaches to ensure continual refinement and development of their skills?)
+Identify who will coach coaches, when this coaching will occur, what coach-to-coach sessions will consist of, how coach-to-coach sessions will be evaluated for effectiveness, and how these sessions can maintain over time.
+Fidelity (what): Coaching practice is measured to ensure it is achieving its intended goals of improving teaching and learning. • What tool will be used to measure the fidelity of coaching?
+Does this measure capture three aspects of fidelity: 1.
+Quality of coaching (i.e., degree to which it achieves its intended goals of improving teaching and learning) 2.
+Adherence of coaching to critical coaching practices (i.e., ongoing cycles of observation, modeling, performance feedback, and alliance-building strategies) 3.
+Context in which coaching occurs (e.g., small-group instruction, whole-class instruction, team teaching) Create or use a measure of coaching fidelity that provides data on the quality of coaching, adherence to critical coaching practices, and the context in which coaching occurs.
+Fidelity (when and how): Coaching practice is measured to ensure it is achieving its intended goals of improving teaching and learning.
+Are stakeholders clear about when and how data will be collected, as well as how the data will be used to determine its effectiveness?
+Clearly communicate with all stakeholders (e.g., teachers, coaches) how data from the measure will be used to understand the impact of coaching on teaching and learning, strengths of coaching practice, areas for improvement, and training needs for coaching.